kitsudaiki/OpenHanami/docs/frontend/cluster_templates/cluster_template.md

 `<X>,<Y>,<Z>` the x-, y- and z-coordinates of the hexagon.
 All hexagons must be connected by at least one side with another hexagon.

+!!! info

+    It is theoretically possible to order them 3-dimensional by using different z-values, but this was never tested until now.

 ### target

 Inputs and outputs is also a `<X>,<Y>,<Z>` and has to be the same position, like the hexagon, where